AdamikHQ/adamik-mcp-server/README.md

 ## Overview

 The Adamik MCP Server enables read and write interactions with 60+ blockchain networks through Claude Desktop.
 This server provides an integration with the standardized, multi-chain Adamik API, allowing developers to seamlessly interact with diverse blockchains for transaction management, account insights, staking, and token interactions, all through a unified and enterprise-grade interface.

+## Development

+### Testing

+This project uses two different MCP implementations:

+1. **Full MCP Implementation** (`src/index.ts`)

+   - Uses the MCP library from `@modelcontextprotocol/sdk`
+   - Used in production with Claude Desktop
+   - May not work properly in direct test scripts due to stdio handling differences

+2. **Direct Test Implementation** (`src/direct-test.ts`)
+   - Simple custom implementation of the MCP protocol
+   - Bypasses the MCP library
+   - Useful for testing and debugging API interactions

+#### Running Tests

+- **Test with direct implementation:** `npm run test:direct` (recommended for development)
+- **Test with full MCP implementation:** `npm run test:dev` (may have limitations)

+#### Known Limitations

+The full MCP implementation works correctly when used with Claude Desktop but may have issues when run directly in test scripts.
+This is due to differences in how the MCP library handles stdin/stdout in different environments.

+For testing and development purposes, we recommend using the direct test implementation which provides the same functionality but with more reliable test output.

 ## Prerequisites